orb-lang/cluster/doc/md/cluster.md

 a metatable attached suffices to make that table an instance of that metatable, which we obviously don't need Cluster to do\.

+The term instance here is a borrow from object\-as\-in\-class languages, no sense denying it\.
+We mean it differently: "in this instance", not "instance of": this code is one instance of assigning that metatable to the table of the instant\.
+It merely means that the table is associated with a particular metatable, meaning either this metatable was set, or it will be\.

+It is the subject which is an instance of a genre, and using this term carries more weight than instance\.
+References to a subject may be assumed to adhere to the Cluster protocol, this may, or may not, be true of an instance\.

 ### Genre: Order, Genus, Species